Mieczysław Słaby: Later life and death

 In 1945 he returned to Przemyśl.
 As an officer, he was immediately mobilized with assignment to the Polish People's Army.
 A year later, he was promoted to the rank of major.
 While in the army, he also treated civilian patients, became a doctor at the School of Economics and, in his free time, he helped the medical team at the nearby hospital.
 On November 1, 1947, he was arrested by the KGB on charges of violating military secrecy and being accused of belonging to the Freedom and Independence Association, a Polish underground military organization.
 For almost a month, he was detained in Przemyśl, and then secretly deported to Krakow where he was imprisoned in the Montelupich Prison where he was subjected to a brutal investigation and deprived of medical care, despite the advanced condition of his ulcer.
 After a few weeks in custody, he died on March 15, 1948.
 He was buried without the knowledge of his family at the Krakow Military Cemetery on Prandoty Street.

-Rehabilitation and decorations
+Rehabilitation

 41 years later, as a result of rehabilitation proceedings conducted by the Supreme Military Prosecutor's Office, Major Słaby was cleared of all charges against him.
-He was posthumously awarded the Silver Cross of the Order of Virtuti Militari (8 December 1989) and the Medal "For participation in the Defensive War of 1939".
+He was posthumously awarded the Silver Cross of the Order of Virtuti Militari and the Medal "For Participation in the Defensive War of 1939" in 1989.